 Walking along the top is a good way to gain a city perspective, though tourists will more often be seen on bicycles – there’s plenty of room here, the breadth of the wall having been designed to facilitate troop movements.

 Ringed by medieval walls, the hill-top town of Obidos with its Moorish castle was recaptured by the first king of Portugal, D. Afonso Henriques, in 1148 and from then until 1883 it became the property of the queens of Portugal.

 Visitors who truly want to relive the medieval should visit in July for the Mercado Medieval – for two weeks the castle hosts a medieval market complete with heraldic flags, jugglers, minstrels and spit-roast feasting.

 You can even drink from a pewter tankard to get into the spirit of things.

 7. Quebec City, Canada

-Walking along the ramparts of the city's 4.6 kilometers of walls and through the gates in old Quebec is an historic experience, this being one of the few cities in North America to have preserved its fortified line of defense.
+OK – this one isn’t technically medieval.
+But it’s still old, and walking along the ramparts of the city’s 4.6 kilometers of walls and through the gates in old Quebec is an historic experience, this being one of the few cities in North America to have preserved its fortified line of defense.

 We’re lucky this World Heritage feature survived at all, for in the 19th century people tore down gates and parts of the wall.
 But a new Governor-General, Lord Dufferin, turned public opinion and saved the fortifications for posterity.

-The "new" St Louis Gate, re-built in 1878, is a testament to his efforts and provides a sense of old world charm -- horse and carriage often pass through it on a beautiful clear morning.
+The “new” St Louis Gate, rebuilt in 1878, is a testament to his efforts and provides a sense of old world charm – horse and carriage often pass through it on a beautiful clear morning.

 8. Taroudant, Morocco